-CEEMAN International Management Teachers Academy (IMTA) provides a unique opportunity for young faculty to develop their curricula, course design, teaching materials and particularly teaching skills and methods.
-The program is heavily based on the case method, including teaching with cases, case writing, and performance evaluation and feedback to students.
-It is also designed to improve competences and skills integral to specific managerial disciplines, and provides input essential in other areas of a faculty member's professional life, such as consulting, institution development and administration, and social responsibility.
+The International Management Teachers Academy (IMTA) provides a unique opportunity for young faculty to develop and improve their curricula, course design, teaching materials and particularly teaching skills and methods.
+CEEMAN's flagship program is heavily based on the case method, including teaching with cases, case writing, and performance evaluation and feedback to students.
+It is also designed to improve competences and skills integral to specific managerial disciplines.

 The most frequently stated program results are:

 - development of new teaching materials

 - new research projects and doctoral thesis leads

 - international case competition awards won by IMTA alumni

 - greater international cooperation, faculty networking, and exchange